 We use SurveyMonkey to conduct online surveys and questionnaires.
 The surveys and the information you provide is processed by SurveyMonkey Europe UC, 2nd Floor, 2 Shelbourne Buildings, Shelbourne Road, Dublin, Ireland.
 For more information, please consult SurveyMonkey’s Privacy Notice.

-We have taken technical and administrative security precautions to protect your personal data against loss, destruction, manipulation and unauthorised access.
+We have put technical and administrative safeguards in place to protect your personal data against loss, destruction, manipulation and unauthorised access.
 All of our employees and the service providers working for us are bound by the data protection laws in force.

 Whenever we collect and process personal data, it is encrypted prior to transmission.
 This means that your data cannot be misused by third parties.
 Our security precautions are subject to a process of continuous improvement and we regularly revise our privacy policies.
 Please make sure you have the latest version.